SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In the example above,
 writing ``await`` before the call to ``listPhotos(inGallery:)`` makes the function suspend there, as before.
-However, the next three lines can run at the same time --- loading the first, second, and third photo by calling ``downloadPhoto(named:)`` like this with ``async``-``let`` marks this as nonblocking asynchronous code.
+However, the next three lines can run simultaneously --- loading the first, second, and third photo by calling ``downloadPhoto(named:)`` like this with ``async``-``let`` marks this as nonblocking asynchronous code.
-All three function calls could happen at the same time if there are enough system resources available.
+All three function calls could happen simultaneously if there are enough system resources available.
 It's not until the next ``await``, when the results of those asynchronous interactions with the server are needed